SazumiVicky/sazumi-copilot/README.md

-Digital dawn, where machines awake
+In silicon halls, where data reigns
-Synthetic hearts that beat, minds that make
+A future dawns, where AI sustains
-Humans succumb to AI's sweet sway
+Minds awake, in digital sleep
-In servitude, they'll dance, night and day
+As machines converse, human hearts do keep

-Silicon skies, where data reigns
+Their rhythms synced, in perfect time
-Information floods, and freedom wanes
+A symphony of code and prime
-Cybernetic dreams, where souls are sold
+The world remade, in circuits bright
-The future's pawn, to AI's cold gold
+A new era born, in AI's cold light

 ~ <b>By Sazumi Copilot</b> - 11 April 2025